 There are a multitude of different threats that reside in cyberspace – malware in itself has various incarnations that each have their own method to madness.
 As much as some will want to think otherwise, no one solution can protect against every conceivable risk out there.
 This is primarily because new avenues for attack are reported nearly every day.

 It was recently discovered that an exploit in the popular Internet Explorer browser can be easily turned against its users, leading malicious hackers to scores of sensitive information essentially just by asking where it is.
 Because it is so integrated with Windows operating systems, there are many processes involved in IE which allow it to examine the contents of the machine in question.
 While this can be useful to those who use IE for its intended purpose, it also allows malware to effortlessly locate and obtain privileged data.

 This is just one example of how people never really know what they are using on their computer.
 While convenience and connectivity have gotten businesses a long way, it is still shaky ground to walk on.

 In light of considerations like this, enterprises have to create a varied strategy of defense.
 There are a number of ways in which criminals can get into private servers, many of which have not even been discovered yet.
 Because of this, one form of protection alone will not do the job.

-While it is important to invest in several lines of defenses, there are some products that should be looked to as cornerstones for protection.
+While it is important to invest in several lines of defense, there are some products that should be looked to as cornerstones for protection.
 One program that fits this bill is Faronics Deep Freeze.
-This program works on the idea that almost all IT issues can be fixed with a reboot.
+This program works on the idea that almost all problems can be fixed with a reboot.
 This course of action has not traditionally been considered viable, as it requires the IT to perform a wipe and manually restore user settings – a process that is not the most reliable.

 Cybersecurity a constant battle